metabase/saml20-clj/README.md

  ;; IdP certificate.
 If Response is not signed, this validator does nothing.
  :signature

- ;; requires that either the <Response> is signed, *every* <Assertion> is signed.
+ ;; requires that a message contains an authenticated signature for the message :require-authenticated
- :require-signature

  ;; If the :issuer option is passed and <Response> has <Issuer> information, checks that these match.
  :issuer

- ;; validates the request ID with :state-manager if it is passed as an option.
-This does not validate that the value ;; matches InResponseTo -- that is done by :in-response-to.
- :valid-request-id]
+ ;; Asserts that request-id matches the in-reponse-to :in-response-to

+ ;; Asserts that all assertions are encrypted if the message contains assertions :require-encryption]
 ```

 #### Default `:assertion-validators`